ynohat/bossman-demo/README.md

   an account and contract id, etc...
 * `templates/www.jsonnet` is the main template for generating all the files that constitute an Akamai configuration (hostnames, rules and tests)
   * hint: if you're wondering why all this is one file, it's because `jsonnet -c` can generate multiple files and it's convenient this way; YMMV :)
+* `templates/cloudlets.jsonnet` is the main template for generating all the files that constitute an Akamai Cloudlet policy configuration
 * `render.sh` loops over the environments and injects the variables into the templates to create valid PAPI JSON